cecton/blog/content/posts/bugs-lazy-brain.md

 Is it the perfect solution to avoid bugs?
 -----------------------------------------

-First things first, you need to acknowledge that you won't be able to produce perfect code all the time.
+First things first, you need to accept that you won't be able to produce perfect code all the time.
 Of course you are doing your best to produce bug-free code but remember that this won't happen in real life.